Tournaments - How to Play

 but you will not get on the tournament scoreboard.
 The game

-will continue keep track of which tournament games you
+will continue to keep track of which tournament games you

 have won and will gray out those game selection buttons in